GlowstoneMC/Glowstone/CODE_OF_CONDUCT.md

-We believe that diversity is a huge strength and in order to encourge everyone who participates in the Glowstone Project to help create a welcoming and productive atmosphere, we have outlined our expectations for this community, consequences for unacceptable behaviour, and where you can go for help.
+We believe that diversity is a huge strength and in order to encourge everyone who participates in the Glowstone Project to help create a welcoming and productive atmosphere, we have outlined our expectations for this community, consequences for unacceptable behavior, and where you can go for help.

 Please keep in mind that this is not and does not intend to be an exhaustive list of all the things that you can't do.
 Rather, take it for what it was